PheeZz/wireguard-bot/README.md

 3. You need to create a bot using [BotFather](https://t.me/BotFather).
 4. You need to install [PostgreSQL](https://www.postgresql.org/download/).
 5. You need to configure <b>AT LEAST ONE PEER</b> in your Wireguard config file.
+6. You need to have poetry installed on your system.
+You can find installation guide [here](https://python-poetry.org/docs/#installation).

 ## Setup